 Plants with a capacity of up to 500 kW can be operated without a license.
 According to Engin Yaman of China Sunergy (CSUN) Europe, the government is expected to approve legislation that will increase this licensing limit to 1 MW soon.

 The first round of licensing for large systems, which took place in the second week of June, is limited to 600 MW.
-Initial inquiries from 496 companies have been received with a total of 8.9 GW, according to Ertug Babatas, business developer at Germany’s Enerparc AG.
+Initial inquiries from 496 companies have been received with a total of 8.9 GW, according to Ertug Babatas, a business developer at Germany’s Enerparc AG.

 It will be interesting to see how the Turkish regulator deals with the flood of applications and how quickly they are processed, said Niels Kröner of AEE Renewables Group.
 The experience with Turkish bureaucracy has been “very sobering” up until now and the responsible government agencies have often been very slow to implement new laws.
 Even for the smaller license-free PV systems, the necessary permits can often take up to nine months.
 A further obstacle for the PV market in Turkey, according to Kröner, is the complicated issue of land rights, the low cultural understanding of long-term contracts, and especially the difficult financing.